-1. That the Director of Planning Services deny issuance of PLDP20240056 (Fossen) as the proposed activities are not consistent with some of the Development Permit Area 3 (DPA 3) guidelines as outlined in the Salt Spring Island Official Community Plan (OCP) Bylaw No. 434, 2008.
+1. That the Director of Planning Services deny issuance of PLDP20240057 (Fossen) as the proposed activities are not consistent with several Development Permit Area 3 (DPA 3) guidelines within the Salt Spring Island Official Community Plan (OCP) Bylaw No. 434, 2008.